Autoencoder Watchdog Outlier Detection for Classifiers: Evaluating the Networks

 \subsubsection{Monitoring the classifier with the watchdog autoencoder}

 The value of adding the autoencoder watchdog to the mixed-distribution dataset can be seen in Figure.~\ref{WDG} where the guarded mixed-distribution dataset has better performance than the unguarded mixed-distribution.
-As a point of reference, the ideal scenario in-distribution dataset results have been added to Figure.~\ref{WDG}.
+As a point of reference, the ideal scenario, data contained only in the in-distribution dataset, has been included in Figure.~\ref{WDG}.
 As we have shown, the results from the watchdog produce a more accurate true positive vs. false positive rate, and a more vertical ROC curve, when compared to the individual dataset performance.

-Along with the ROC curves, an interesting metric is the number of unrecognized images in a dataset.
-The number of unrecognized images and the unrecognized image ratio, which can be seen in Figure.~\ref{GBJ}, can be used to help determine a final threshold value when designing and developing watchdog guarded networks.
+Along with the ROC curves, an interesting metric to note is the number of unrecognized images that have been detected in the dataset.
+The number of unrecognized images and the unrecognized image ratio, as seen in Figure.~\ref{GBJ}, can be used as tools to help determine a final threshold value when designing and developing watchdog guarded networks.